Combining Physics-based and Data-driven Modeling for Building Energy Systems: Methodology

 where each entry of the absolute correlation matrix $\mathbf{R}_{\mathbf{X} \mathbf{X}}$ represents the absolute value of the Pearson correlation between two feature columns.
 Here, $cov$ denotes covariance and $\sigma$ represents standard deviation.
 Subsequently, the hierarchical Shapley value $\phi_i$ of a specific feature $i$ is computed as follows:

 where the norm $|\cdot|$ in this context denotes the size of a set, $M$ is the set of clusters, $B = \{B_1, ..., B_m\}$ represents the partition of features into clusters, $B_k$ is the cluster containing feature $i$ and $k$ is the index of cluster containing feature $i$. $R$ is a subset of clusters and the first binomial coefficient calculates the corresponding number of ways that to choose $|R|$ subsets out of $|M| - 1$ clusters. $T$ is a subset of features and the second binomial coefficient calculates the corresponding number of ways that to choose $|T|$ features within cluster $B_k$ from $|B_k| - 1$ features. $Q = \bigcup_{r \in R} B_r$ is a union of features in the clusters defined by $R$, and $v(\cdot) = \mathbb{E}[\mathbf{f}(\mathbf{X}) | \mathbf{X}_{(\cdot)}]$ is the expected prediction of a subset.
 Therefore, the term $v(Q \cup T \cup\{i\})-v(Q \cup T)$ describes the marginal contribution of feature $i$ when added to the union $Q \bigcup T$.
+In addition to the hierarchical Shapley values, we analyze the intrinsic interpretability of different models: Linear Regression through regression coefficients, Random Forest through Gini importance, and Neural Network through Jacobian matrix sensitivity.
+However, these intrinsic measures become less interpretable in the presence of feature interactions from correlated input features.